yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

 void functionA() {
     Lock mylock(&mu);
-    ...                 // Do a bunch of things
+    ...Doing a bunch of things...
 }   // The mutex will always be released when mylock is destroyed from stack
 ```
-The conclusion we can take from this example is the only code that can guaranteed to be executed after exception is thrown at the destructor of the objects deciding on ***stack***.
+The conclusion we can take from this example is the only code that can guaranteed to be executed after exception is thrown at the destructor of the objects residing on ***stack***.
 So in this example, the destructor of `mylock` is guaranteed to be executed.
-So our resource management needs to be tied to the lifespan of a suitable objects in order to gain automatic deallocation and reclamation.
+So our resource management needs to be tied to the lifespan of a suitable objects in order to gain **automatic deallocation** and **reclamation**.

 Another good example of ***RAII*** is ***shared pointer***.
 A ***shared pointer*** is a ***reference counting smart pointer***.
 It counts the number of pointer points to itself.
 And when that number reach `0`, the smart pointer will be destroyed.
 Now in `function_A()`, I created a new `Dog` and assign the new `Dog`'s pointer to a shared pointer `pd`.
 Once `pd` goes out of scope, or in other words, once there's no more pointer points to `pd`, the new `Dog` will be destroyed: